Moving to Germany from Lithuania - A Personal Experience from a Student

 As I mentioned before, I am currently living in Ireland and have plans to go back to Germany to study for my Masters.
 I have already found that Germany has a very high quality education, many international students and opportunities for internships and well-paid jobs.

 When I started speaking German, I became more confident and noticed that I made a lot of German friends.
-I also easily found a Summer job and an internship in Germany.
+I also easily found a Summer (check out our article if you want to know how to say the months of the Summer in German) job and an internship in Germany.
 I felt that I was no longer isolated from German speakers and I could easily join in with the various activities and events.

 What has been the hardest thing for you in learning German?